Back

 Impact:

-Our high quality science curriculum is well thought out and is planned to demonstrate progression of both the knowledge and skills required to work scientifically.
-Lessons are differentiated to allow for all the children in our school to access the curriculum, enabling them to make good or better progress.
+The impact of our high-quality science curriculum is to ensure that children acquire the relevant substantive and disciplinary knowledge to work as scientists, whilst fostering the curiosity to explore and understand the world around them.
+Lessons are differentiated to allow for all the children in our school to access the curriculum, enabling them to make good or better progress from their starting points.
 In addition, we measure the impact of our curriculum through the following methods:

-• A reflection on standards achieved against the planned outcomes to track where children are on their individual learning journeys (Pupil asset)
+• A reflection on standards achieved against the planned outcomes to track where children are on their individual learning journeys, in line with BET schools (Arbor).

 • Tracking of knowledge through observations of pupil discussions about their learning.